hotrainy/js-master/beginners-guide.md

 * **Vector Register:** The extra-wide registers that are used for SIMD operations are commonly called vector registers, though you may also see "SIMD registers", vendor names for specific features, or even "floating-point register" as it is common for the same registers to be used with both scalar and vectorized floating-point operations.

-* **Vertical:** When an operation is "vertical", each lane processes individually without regard to the other lanes in
+* **Vertical:** When an operation is "vertical", each lane processes individually without regard to the other lanes in the same vector.
+For example, a "vertical add" between two vectors would add lane 0 in `a` with lane 0 in `b`, with the total in lane 0 of `out`, and then the same thing fo